emmynonso/PBJ-Nurses-Staffing-Analysis/README.md

 **Correlate Staffing with Resident Census:**

-* Analyze the relationship between daily resident census (patient count) and the staffing hours provided, ensuring that resources align with patient care needs.
+* Analyze the relationship between daily resident census (patient count) and the staffing hours provided, ensuring that resources align with patient care needs

 **Identify Anomalies:**